What is the Canary Islands Mega Event?

 INVITE ONLY:

-Thursday (29.01.2026): Fisher Guardians engages fishers as ocean protectors through port-side recycling containers for old or unused fishing nets.
+Thursday (29.01.2026): Fisher Guardians engages professional fishers as ocean protectors through port-side recycling containers to collect lost at sea and discarded fishing nets and a tailored recycling process to finally produce second-life plastic pellet.
 It promotes circular economy, reduces marine litter and pollution, and shows how the fishing industry is helping to protect the sea.
 Book your visit to the port and learn more.

 ROUND TABLE: Permitting Challenges & Opportunities for Academia and Collaborative Projects